-Consumers are often familiar with the common caveat, “Only one lucky winner!” attached to the official rules of contests they enter.
+Consumers are familiar with the common caveat, “Enter for a chance to win!” attached to the official rules of contests they enter.
 Sure, they might be the one who snags the prize pack or scores tickets to the big game.
-Yet, there’s always another winner involved behind the scenes: the company hosting the contest!
+Yet, there’s always another winner involved behind the scenes and that’s the company hosting the contest.

 Contests are a tried-and-true method for getting your small business noticed, so here are 5 reasons why contests are critical to your company’s success:

 When running a contest, especially online, you’ll likely see a spike in engagement via likes, shares, comments and new follows.
 After consumers initially “like” your page, they’re encouraged to enter the contest and discover what the page or your site has to offer.
 The right type of contest can turn into a promotional tool and help build the brand franchise.